sinner-of-polaris/sinner-of-polaris/README.md

 🎠 • I like playing MMORPG/Gacha games!
 But don’t assume I play this or I play that.
 I don’t fuckin’ know or play every single Gacha game that exists globally.
 Don’t be a moron and go touch grass, get a job or something.

 🎠 • I like reading and collecting books📚.
-I currently have 4 in my possession and 2 of them are my favourite: “The Little Prince” by Antoine de Saint-Exupéry and “The Ingenious Gentleman Don Quixote of La Mancha” by Miguel de Cervantes.
+I currently have a few in my possession and 2 of them are my favourite: “The Little Prince” by Antoine de Saint-Exupéry and “The Ingenious Gentleman Don Quixote of La Mancha” by Miguel de Cervantes.

 🎠 • I also do cosplays (mostly improvised) as a hobby.
 ㅤㅤ